Raymond Kethledge: Early life and education

 Kethledge was born in Summit, New Jersey, the son of Diane and Ray Kethledge.
 His paternal grandfather was Raymond W. Ketchledge, an engineer who invented an acoustically guided torpedo that was used to sink dozens of German U-boats during World War II.

-He grew up in Michigan, and has since lived in Michigan, with the exception of the three years he worked in Washington D.C.
+Kethledge grew up in Michigan, and has since lived in Michigan, with the exception of the three years he worked while in Washington, D.C.
 Kethledge graduated from Birmingham Groves High School in the Birmingham Public School District.
 He attended the University of Michigan, graduating in 1989 with a Bachelor of Arts degree in history.
-He then attended the University of Michigan Law School, graduating in 1993 ranked second in his class with a Juris Doctor magna cum laude.
+He then attended the University of Michigan Law School, graduating in 1993 ranked second in his class with a Juris Doctor, magna cum laude.
+He is a member of the Republican Party.

 Career

 After graduating from law school, Kethledge clerked for Judge Ralph B. Guy Jr. of the U.S. Court of Appeals for the Sixth Circuit from 1994 to 1995.
 After finishing his clerkship, he served as judiciary counsel to Michigan Senator Spencer Abraham from 1995 to 1997.
-Following that, Kethledge clerked for Associate Justice Anthony Kennedy of the Supreme Court of the United States from 1997–1998, where he was a co-clerk with Stephanos Bibas.
+Following that, Kethledge clerked for Associate Justice Anthony Kennedy of the Supreme Court of the United States from 1997–1998, where he worked alongside Stephanos Bibas in Justice Kennedy's chambers.
+Other notable clerks during the same term were Mary-Rose Papandrea and Sri Srinivasan, for Justices Souter and O'Connor, respectively.

 After completing his Supreme Court clerkship, Kethledge returned to Michigan in 1998 to join the law firm of Honigman, Miller, Schwartz & Cohn, where he became a partner.
 In 2001, he joined Ford Motor Company as in-house counsel in the company's Dearborn headquarters.
 He later joined Feeney, Kellett, Wienner & Bush as a partner.
 In 2003, Kethledge co-founded a boutique law firm, now known as Bush, Seyferth & Paige, with its office in Troy, Michigan.
 In addition to his duties as a federal judge, Kethledge has taught courses at the University of Michigan Law School, including "Fundamentals of Appellate Practice," which focuses on the elements of good legal writing, and Federal Courts.